ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2018-02-05-FIRST-LEGO-League-Deliverables.markdown

 1) Maintain an engineering notebook – the story of our robot (This is not required and does not have to be as detailed as those created in FTC or FRC, but documenting your design is helpful)<br>
 2) Think about strategy – how does the game board shape our solutions?<br>
 3) Solve robot game missions<br>
-4) Develop a 4min presentation
+4) Develop a 5 minute presentation for judges to explain your process

 <b>Take to event:</b><br>
-1) Robot design executive summary (RDES) to leave with judges<br>
+1) Summary document to leave with judges (if permitted)<br>
 2) Code to share (printed or on computer)<br>
-3) Short presentation – the story of our robot (Some regions require a 4 minute RDES presentation)<br>
-4) Robot / attachments / charger / download cable<br>
+3) Robot / attachments / charger / download cable<br>
-5) Computer / power supply (have mission model build instructions on computer)<br>
+4) Computer / power supply (have mission model build instructions on computer)<br>
-6) Extra LEGO elements<br>
+5) Extra LEGO elements<br>
-7) Backup of programs<br>
+6) Backup of programs<br>
-8) Power strip / extension cord<br>
+7) Power strip / extension cord<br>
-9) Printed Challenge document<br>
-10) Small table (Some regions ask teams to bring their own table for keeping parts during the robot runs)<br>
+8) Printed Robot Game Rulebook<br>
-11) Have photographs of robot and attachments in case of damage along the way
+9) Have photographs of robot and attachments in case of damage along the way

 ## Other
 <b> Take to event:</b><br>